 When closing on a home, your mortgage lender will typically require that you pay between 6 months and a year of homeowners insurance premiums in advance.
 After this upfront payment, payments will be divided into monthly increments and put into an escrow account to be paid off when the annual premium comes due.

 What Does Homeowners Insurance Cover?

-Homeowners insurance typically covers issues related to the following three categories: property damage, stolen or damaged personal items and personal liability.
+Homeowners insurance typically covers issues which fall into the following three categories: property damage, stolen or damaged personal property and personal liability.
 Let’s dive further into some common home insurance clauses.

-- Lightning: If your house is struck by a bolt from the blue, you’d be covered.
-Depending on the terms of your policy, electronics damaged by the lightning would probably also be covered either under property damage or protection for personal assets, which we’ll get into below.
+- Lightning: If your house is struck by lightning, you’ll be covered.
+Depending on your policy’s terms, any electronics damaged could also be covered under property damage or protection for personal assets.

-- Falling Objects: If a falling tree or other implement of unexpected destruction should destroy your garage, you have coverage in most cases.
+- Falling objects: If a tree or other unexpected object falls on your garage, home insurance has you covered.